Facebook says hackers accessed data of 29 mn users | AFP - This kiji is

 That breach allegedly related to a "view as" feature -- described as a privacy tool to let users see how their profiles look to other people.
 That function has been disabled for the time being as a precaution.

-Facebook reset the 50 million accounts it thought could have been affected, meaning users will need to sign back in using passwords.
+Facebook reset the 50 million accounts believed to have been affected, meaning users would need to sign back in using passwords.

 The breach was the latest privacy embarrassment for Facebook, which earlier this year acknowledged that tens of millions of users had their personal data hijacked by Cambridge Analytica, a political firm working for Donald Trump in 2016.